Kirklington-cum-Upsland

-Kirklington-cum-Upsland is a civil parish in the Hambleton district of North Yorkshire, England.
+Kirklington-cum-Upsland is a civil parish in North Yorkshire, England.
 The main settlement is Kirklington.
 Upsland is a single farm in the south-west of the parish.

 Kirklington cum Upsland was historically a township in the ancient parish of Kirklington in the North Riding of Yorkshire.
 It became a separate civil parish in 1866.
 From 1894 it formed an urban district, but in 1934 the urban district was abolished and merged with Bedale Rural District.
-In 1974 the parish was transferred to Hambleton district in the new county of North Yorkshire.
+In 1974 the parish was transferred to the Hambleton District in the new county of North Yorkshire.
 Since 1978 it has shared a grouped parish council, Kirklington with Sutton Howgrave, with the parishes of Howgrave and Sutton with Howgrave.
+In 2023 Hambleton District was abolished, it is now administered by the unitary North Yorkshire Council.